 - A: $390.00 per man hour (2 hour minimum) plus $190 for waiting to provide testimony

 - Q: Please list any fees other than those stated above (E.g.: travel expenses, copy fees, etc.)

 - A: On site inspection $280.00 per man hour

 Property identification, research, consultation, trial preparation etc. $190.00 per man hour

 Travel: $50.00 per man hour portal to portal

-If Appraiser‘s presence is required greater than 100 miles from home-office, the Client agrees to pay all necessary transportation and lodging expenses plus a minimum of $900 per diem per-day for awaiting trial, or $350 per testimony hour plus $175 per hour while waiting to provide testimony, whichever is greater.
+If Appraiser‘s testimony is required less than 100 miles from home-office, the Client agrees to pay $50 per hour portal to portal for travel, all associated or necessary expenses, $390 per testimony hour (2 hour minimum) plus $190 per hour while waiting to provide testimony.